hasib2003/TFTPServer/README.md

 # Trivial File Transfer Protocol Server
 Implementation of TFTP in Java using Socket IO.

-Read report for detailed working ** contributors include Ahmed Ghalia (unfortunatelly his github is not available yet)
+** contributors include Ahmed Ghalia (unfortunatelly his github is not available yet)